 Day 4: Ferry to Gran Canaria & Explore the North Coast

 This morning, you will make your way to Tenerife's port to take a ferry to Gran Canaria Island, located a one-hour trip away from the coast.

 Upon arrival, check in to your hotel and head out to explore.
 Due to the island's unique microclimate, the valley is ideal for growing coffee beans, tropical fruits, and grapes for wine-making.
 Over the course of the day, you'll visit a working coffee plantation and participate in a tasting.
 You can also check out an organic orange plantation and have lunch in a traditional tapas bar.

 In the afternoon, spend some time visiting two of the area's nearby towns: Arucas and Galdar.
 While in the area, stop in to see La Cueva Pintada, an archaeological museum, and Santa Maria de Guia, a village known for its cheese production.
 Look for the special queso de flor (cheese flower), a cheese that's made with thistle.

 Customize your trip with help from a local travel specialist.

 Day 5: Hike in Gran Canaria's Hills

-Today after breakfast, you'll spend the day exploring another area of Gran Canaria—this time the mountainous central interior of the island.
+You'll spend today exploring another area of Gran Canaria—this time, the mountainous central interior of the island.

 Start the day with visits to two of the highest and oldest villages on the island: Tejeda and Artenara.
 From here, you'll walk for about an hour through the forest of Tamadaba as you follow the local irrigation system.
 From here, continue for another hour to reach Roque Nublo, the iconic rock on the very top of the island, for extraordinary views in all directions.
 Somewhere along the way, you'll have a picnic lunch prepared with local products grown on the archipelago.